Non-linear vorticity upsurge in Burgers' flow: Conclusion

 \section{Conclusion}

-Burgers' equation is innocuous but is a well-chosen model for the full Navier-Stokes equations as they share many of the essential analytic characters.
-From the present study, we are able to advance our understanding in one critical aspect: the governing equations furnish a reliable tool for predicting the laminar-turbulent transition, not only for the onset of the phenomenon but the complete process.
+Burgers' equation is innocuous but is a well-chosen model for the full Navier-Stokes equations, as they share many of the essential analytic characters.
+From the present study, we are able to advance our understanding in one critical aspect: the governing equations furnish a reliable tool for predicting the laminar-turbulent transition, not only for the onset of the phenomenon but for the complete process.
 In an averaged sense, the transition is an intrinsic part of the flow evolution driven by the non-linearity and the energy conservation.
-In reality, viscous dissipation occurs at all time and stirs up randomness when the vorticity proliferation is amply operational.
+In reality, viscous dissipation occurs at all times and stirs up randomness when the vorticity proliferation is amply operational.
 Turbulence is the incessant assembly of material subdivision.
 It is a fundamental fact that the transitional dynamics is Galilean invariant.

 Real shock waves and viscous wall layers have finite thickness $\sim O(\nu)$.
-Viscosity is the key as it determines the spatial scales in the shear layers and irons out any discontinuity.
-We summarise the development of shear flows in several generic stages: (1) The initial shear growth is almost linearly with time at all values of viscosity; (2) There exists a time interval in which shear strength in localised region abruptly increases.
+Viscosity is the key, as it determines the spatial scales in the shear layers and irons out discontinuities.
+We summarise the development of shear flows in several generic stages: (1) The initial shear growth is almost linear in time at all values of viscosity; (2) There exists a time interval in which shear strength in localised region abruptly increases.
 The surge in vorticity due to the non-linearity marks the birth of turbulence; (3) The end stage is easily identified when the local enstrophy attains a maximum value; (4) The flow is fully turbulent and subsequently hibernates in a lengthy decaying period, particularly at small viscosity.
-The decay is governed by a power-law of time.
+The decay is governed by power-laws of time.

 The mathematical form of equation (\ref{beqn}) is identical to the KPZ equation (Kardar {\it et al.} 1986) for material interface growth or erosion due to vapour deposition.
-In astrophysics, suggestion has been put forward to use $3d$ Burgers' equation to model long-time self-organisation of the large structure in the Universe (see, for example, Woyczy\'nski 1998).
+In astrophysics, suggestion has been put forward to use $3D$ Burgers' equations to model long-time self-organisation of the large structure in the Universe (see, for example, Woyczy\'nski 1998).
 The model is expected to be able to simulate formation of cellular structures in mass distribution.